 The Mac and Pc Build is also available as open source at: https://www.dropbox.com/s/egyknqgwfl8f2ww/Phosphortron.app.zip?dl=0

 screen capture – simulated phosphor trails using Phosphortron app

 I’ll be a researcher-in-residence at Signal Culture during March 2019, where I’ll be continuing my research on a media art history of phosphor.
 The system at Signal Culture is home to a number a number of unique video tools and synthesizers including a Hearn, Wobbulator and a one-of-a-kind Jones Raster Manipulator.
-I’ll also be investigating the temporality phosphor persistence using Phosphortron, an app created by Eric Souther, which simulates phosphor trails in real-time.
+I’ll also be investigating the temporality of phosphor persistence using Phosphortron, an app co-created with Eric Souther, which simulates phosphor trails in real-time.

 “Responsive Aesthetics: Remediating Digital-to-Analog Television Converters as Artist Tools,” a paper I co-wrote with Jason Bernagozzi and Eric Souther, has been published in the October 2018 issue of the Journal of Artistic Research.
 The paper focuses on our research and conversion of a digital-to-analog converter box into a real-time datamoshing tool (pictured above)

 I will be presenting a paper entitled “Witnessing as an Affective Aesthetic” at the Capacious: Affect Inquiry / Making Space Conference in August 2018.

 Documentation of performances by Karen Donnellan, Jessica Earle and Tamara Porras from Videotheque screening and performance event at Alfred University, Friday, July 27, 2018

 Friday, July 27, 2018 at 8 PM – 10 PM